DevelopmentalOctopus/ha-buttplug/README.md

 - Add the Buttplug integration via Home Assistant's UI.
   - Provide host/ip and port of an existing buttplug server.
     - E.g. [intiface-desktop](https://github.com/intiface/intiface-desktop/)
-  - The name provided during configuration is just for log messages.
+  - The client name provided during configuration is just for log messages on the buttplug server.
 - Devices should show up when connected to the buttplug server; and be controllable via their attached entities.

 # Known Issues
-- Configuration fields aren't fully/properly labeled.
 - Lots more work to be done handling error cases like if the buttplug server stops running; currently you need to reset the integration to recover from that; though resetting takes like 1 second to complete.
 - Device-ping/activation when devices are added can be disruptive if connection is dropping in and out (so made worse by the bullet above)
 - Doesn't yet handle multiple devices with the same name (as determined by buttplug server)